divergentti/palindrome_game/README.md

 ### Building a Palindrome Generator

-The `initializer.py` script implements a more structured approach:
+The `initializer.py` script (in the `initializer/` directory) implements a more structured approach:

 1. **Download Data**: Downloads books from Project Gutenberg (e.g., *Pride and Prejudice*, *Moby Dick*) and extracts verbs, nouns, and adjectives using NLTK’s WordNet.
 2. **Generate Palindromes**: